-- Helps keep balance when you have to walk through a narrow space - With fingertips on something solid to help balance, stand heel to toe, bend your knees slightly and keep still for 10 seconds. - Vary the exercise by walking slowly, placing your heel to touch the toe of the other foot.
+- Helps keep balance when you have to walk through a narrow space - With fingertips on something solid to help balance, stand heel to toe, bend your knees slightly and keep still for 10 seconds. - Vary the exercise with feet close together and one foot halfway in front of the other. - Upgrade the exercise by walking slowly, placing your heel to touch the toe of the other foot.